BESS KELLY, Mother of Deceased Classmate Rod Kelly

 When sending a donation by check, please write in the Memo “George Hodge Monument” and your EPHS Class above the date (e.g., Co1966).
 All donations will be acknowledged.
 The EPHS Alumni Association is an IRS 501(c)(3) non-profit organization; donations may be deducted for income tax purposes to the extent allowable.

 Carl Campos (EPHS Class of 69) volunteered to provide architectural services for the George Hodge Monument Project and has created four conceptual shemes for the monument and ideas for a paved plaza with coordinated benches to surround the monument.
-An EPHS committee adopted the design concept (see above) for the monument on 3 December 2013 from which final design work will be produced.
-A architects rendering of the monument as it will ultimately appear within the ball park is forthcoming.
-That rendering will be displayed in this website, on the EPHS 66 Reunion Facebook page, on the website of the EPHS Alumni Association (www.ephsalum.com), and will be used in releases to news media in El Paso.
+An EPHS committee adopted the design concept (see above) for the monument on 3 December 2013 from which final design work has been produced.
+A architects rendering is displayed above, on the website of the EPHS Alumni Association (www.ephsalum.com), and will be used in releases to news media in El Paso.

 Annual Dues $16.
 For meeting notices, events and other information: www.ephsalum.com

 "You only understand the tradition if you were blessed enough to live it."

 EPHS Centennial Tile Project